MintPup/DebianDog-Squeeze/live-boot-2/Extra-options.md

 I will add some examples in the boot methods posts and live-boot documentation in the wiki later.

 Edit: 2016-07-14: The problem is the above method doesn't support deleted files.
 Since changes.dir is loaded as second read-only module all files deleted from changes.dir will be marked as .wh files in /live/cow
 Changing the paths in snapmergepuppy script to point /live/image/live/changes.dir works to preserve deleted files.
 Quick mod in directory names and locations for live-boot in snapmergepuppy script (should be easy to make it support live-boot and  porteus-boot in the same script).
-I will fix this when I have time if I can't find simpler way to update deleted files in changes.dir.
+I will fix this when I have time if I can't find simpler way to update deleted files in changes.dir (done: read below about **Simple save on demand in save folder on ext partition:**).

 ```
 #!/bin/bash